mtfurlan/py3-CHIRP/README.md

 ## What's Different?
 The official CHIRP project's main branch does not support Python 3 and depends on pygtk which hasn't seen a stable release since April 2011.

-py3-CHIRP is a fork of the py3 branch of the official CHIRP project with some syntax fixes that seem to be leftover from Python2.
+py3-CHIRP is a fork of the py3 branch of the official [CHIRP project](https://chirp.danplanet.com/projects/chirp/wiki/Home).

 py3-CHIRP will use the wxPython GUI toolkit.
 Code using the Gtk GUI will be migrated.